Updated on September 2, 2021

-In my October 15, 2013 blog post, I dealt with using debtor examinations, after securing a judgment, as a way of determining what assets the judgment debtor (i.e. losing party) owns.
-In this post, I would like to rewind to the time period before the judgment is secured.
-I have found that pursuing a Writ of Attachment Order, during a lawsuit, is one effective way to prevent a defendant from transferring his assets during the lawsuit.
+In our October 15, 2013 blog post, we dealt with using debtor examinations, after securing a judgment, as a way of determining what assets the judgment debtor (i.e. losing party) owns.
+In this post, we would like to rewind to the time period before the judgment is secured.
+We have found that pursuing a Writ of Attachment Order, during a lawsuit, is one effective way to prevent a defendant from transferring his assets during the lawsuit.
 In doing so, the plaintiff is able to ensure that, in the event that the plaintiff secures a judgment, a defendant has assets to collect upon.

 Under Code of Civil Procedure, Section 483.010, a plaintiff can obtain a Writ of Attachment where: (1) the claim is based upon a contract, (2) for a readily ascertainable sum, not less than $500; (3) not secured by an interest in real estate arising from agreement; and (4) arose from plaintiff’s conduct of a trade, business or profession.
 (C.C.P. § 483.010.)
 Further, under Code of Civil Procedure, Section 484.050, the moving party must show that its claims are probably valid.
 (C.C.P. § 484.050.)